 As previously mentioned, duck feather pillows are very durable compared to other types of pillow stuffing.
 If you take good care of them, they will last a very long time.
 This is because the feathers won’t clump together like cotton or polyester filling.
 If you fluff your feather pillows regularly, they can be as fluffy as the day you bought them.
 Cotton and polyester, on the other hand, clump together with prolonged use.
 This is particularly true after they have been washed and dried.
 You’ll need to change cotton or polyester pillows more often compared to duck feather pillows.

 Fluffing your pillows daily will help them retain their original shape.
-The practise helps force air inside the pillow to make it fluffy.
+The practice helps force air inside the pillow to make it fluffy.
 To do this, simply place your hands on either side of the pillow and bring them together in a clapping motion.
 Forcing air inside will “re-inflate” the pillow so that it provides better support to your head and neck when you sleep.

 For many users, duck feather pillows provide good head, neck and back support.
 Duck feather pillows provide medium firmness, making them ideal for people who sleep on their backs.
 They can support the neck, shoulders and upper spine.